matthewweaver/dask-data-pipeline/README.md

 > If any of these concepts are unfamiliar to you, the Hinge Health engineer partnered with you will provide assistance.

 Again, you are not expected to finish the entire exercise.
 Budget no more than 2 hours, and incrementally commit your work into a branch for timestamping.
 We like to follow your thinking through the git commits.

+Once you have completed the 2 hours, issue a Pull Request.
+Please do not push directly to master.

 ## Part 1: Data Munging